 Hair tonics are usually liquid, but can be sometimes packaged as a pomade, and they can be refreshing additions to personal grooming supplies.
 Tonics breakdown build up of other grooming products without weighing hair down.
 Barbers often use tonics as re-wetting agents during a haircut.
 Applied to wet hair, tonics make clippers and scissors glide easily through hair for a smoother cut.

 Tonics make the hair look glossier, which is viewed by many people as a sign of healthy hair.
 They help hold the hair in place, making it easier to style.
 Other benefits include moisturizing dry hair, lubricating a dry scalp, reducing split ends and broken hair, and helping to control dandruff.
-Reuzel Hair Tonic refreshes the hair and skin and is good for massaging the face, scalp, and neck.
+Reuzel Hair Tonic for men refreshes the hair and skin and is good for massaging the face, scalp, and neck.

 Barbers often refer to hair tonics as “friction lotions,” because they can be used to give clients an invigorating scalp massage.
 This type of massage helps to stimulate blood circulation to the hair follicles, while the tonic moisturizes and conditions the hair and scalp.